0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

          </div>
       <br>

+4. Add Ethereum Private Key to the Vault; for this, follow [step 2](#issuer-node-using-docker) of the previous section.

-4. Configure your database using the following command:
+5. Configure your database using the following command:

       ```
       make db/migrate